readthedocs/readthedocs.org/docs/webhooks.rst

     Default: **latest**

 token
     The integration token.
-You'll find this value on the integration detail page.
+You'll find this value on the :ref:`integration detail page <integration-detail>` page.

 For example, the cURL command to build the ``dev`` branch, using the token ``1234``, would be::